 In fact, the BloodSystems.org website has been around for going on 18 years, and is run by the non-profit blood transfusion organization, Blood Systems, which has been around since 1943.

-As Blood Systems explains on their site, “Founded in 1943 as the Salt River Valley Blood Bank in Phoenix, Arizona, today Blood Systems is one of the nation’s oldest and largest non-profit transfusion medicine organizations.
+As Blood Systems explains [Page no longer available – we have linked to the archive.org version instead], “Founded in 1943 as the Salt River Valley Blood Bank in Phoenix, Arizona, today Blood Systems is one of the nation’s oldest and largest non-profit transfusion medicine organizations.
 The Blood Centers Division, our largest, provides leadership, policy and shared services to its blood centers.
 It facilitates comprehensive blood service contracting for national and regional healthcare systems.
 Our blood centers provide blood, blood components and special services to patients in nearly 600 hospitals across the country.”

 So what could the scammer behind firstname.lastname@example.org, and email@example.com, possibly hope to accomplish with this scam?